Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Simulations studies

 \subsubsection{Data summary}

 Table \ref{tab:sim_summary} summarizes the main characteristics of the simulated datasets across the six scenarios.
 Across the 3,000 generated datasets (6 scenarios $\times$ 500 replicates), the overall death rate averaged 59.85\% (dataset range 22.5\%-96.0\%).
+Because administrative right-censoring at $C=3.0$ was the only censoring mechanism, the administrative censoring rate corresponds to the proportion of subjects who did not experience the terminal event by the end of follow-up, which equals $1-\Pr(T^{(D)}\le C)$ and therefore averaged 40.15\% (range 4.0\% - 77.5\%).
 Subjects experienced on average 1.6 recurrent events, with means ranging from 0.08 (scenario 4) to 3.73 (scenario 5) events and with individual counts ranging from 0 to 40 (40 being observed in scenario 5; otherwise $\leq 24$).
 On average, 45.2\% of subjects experienced no recurrent event (range: 10.0\%-96.0\%).